HumansForward/ble-bean-stream/README.md

 The [LightBlue Bean](https://punchthrough.com/bean) by [Punch Through Design](https://punchthrough.com) is a great little Bluetooth Arduino platform.
 And the [ble-bean](https://www.npmjs.com/package/ble-bean) module is awesome for connecting to the Bean from a Node application.

 This module provides a stream-based interface to the LightBlue Bean given a Bean instance that you obtain from ble-bean.
 From there, you can pipe the Readable stream to the console, a transform stream, file or database.
-See the [Examples](examples) for more.
+See the [examples](examples) for more.

 ## Important